 What do Apple, Starbucks, Dyson and Pret a Manger have in common?
 How do they achieve spectacular growth, leaving behind former tried-and-true brands to gasp their last?
 The old checklist of P’s used by marketers – Pricing, Promotion, Publicity – aren’t working anymore.
 The golden age of advertising is over.
 It’s time to add a new P – the Purple Cow.

 Purple Cow is a great thought provoker.
 Seth is a firm believer that future business success depends on businesses moving from ordinary and becoming extraordinary.
-Buy the book or audio versions below.

 Made to Stick by Chip Heath & Dan Heath